bigkevmcd/tekton-polling-operator/README.md

 This polls a GitHub repository, and triggers pipeline runs when the SHA of the a specific ref changes.

-It _does not_ use API tokens to do this, instead it uses the method documented [here](https://developer.github.com/changes/2016-02-24-commit-reference-sha-api/) and the ETag to fetch the commit.
+It _does not_ impact on API rate limits to do this, instead it uses the method documented [here](https://developer.github.com/changes/2016-02-24-commit-reference-sha-api/) and the ETag to fetch the commit.